Skip to content

 Limitations & Future Work

-• Computational overhead: gradient attribution requires additional forward and backward passes
+• Computational Overhead: Gradient attribution requires additional forward and backward passes.

 Rating

-• Writing Quality: ⭐⭐⭐⭐ Theoretical motivation is clearly articulated
+• Writing Quality: ⭐⭐⭐⭐ Clear theoretical motivation.